FabianoEger/tago-documentation/dashboard.rst

 Variables
 *********

-The widgets that handles data (not all of them do it), needs a data source.
+As most widgets handle data, they need a data source.
 The data source of your widgets are the variables created when you send data from your device to Tago's API.
 So you have to pick which variables, from which device & bucket, to use as data in your widgets.

 .. image:: _static/dashboard/widget_vars.png
 	:width: 50%